JulianaBurzlaff/password-validator/README.md

 # Password Component

-This is a password validator component developed as a Take Home Assessment for Qventus.
+This is a password validator component.

 ## Tech Stack